 1.4.
-Reference to rules and regulations
+Reference to Rules and Regulations

-Please refer to the following sections within the Paediatrics HST Training Handbook for rules and regulations associated with this post.
-Policies, procedures, relevant documents and Training Handbooks can be accessed on the RCPI website following this link.
+Please refer to the Training Handbook for rules and regulations associated with training.
+Policies, procedures, relevant documents, and Training Handbooks can be accessed on the RCPI website by following this link.

 2. EXPECTED EXPERIENCE